SamHulme1/Art-By-Jamie/README.md

 1. There was a strange _ when hovering over the Instagram logo, this was caused by a gap in front of the span.
 2. initially the logo was being displayed behind the navbar.
 I fixed this by adding float left.
 3. The images overlapped their containers.
-I fixed this by setting overlap to hidden
+I fixed this by setting overlap to hidden.
 4. I had to use some inline CSS with the logo to change the padding-left to 4px.
 For some reason, it wouldn't let me if I targeted it in the style sheet so I did this.
 5. The logo image wasn't displaying correctly initially.
 I fixed this by correcting the file path.
 6. Because I wanted content in the Cloudflare effects, This didn't work as expected so I had to create my own overlay for the images, this fixed this issue and I removed Cloudflare effects from the site afterwards.